 Cooling to the Dew Point

 Another cooling mechanism is conduction, where air comes into contact with a cooler surface.
-This is more likely to cause fog, a type of cloud that forms at ground level, rather than higher altitude clouds.
+But this is more likely to cause fog, a type of cloud that forms at ground level, rather than higher altitude clouds.
 Radiational cooling is another process, especially on clear nights when the ground loses heat to space, cooling the air in contact with it.

 Condensation Nuclei